Fatmanur Erdogan, M.A. Counseling Psychology

 — I play the piano, not so well any more, but I have a fairly good ear for music.

 — I used to do technical drawings in black and white, and had a home studio for glass painting.

 (Me in Budapest, Hungary.
 Photo taken by my brother.
 After a long day of gallery hopping, we got hit by a heavy wind storm. )

 — My dad is a great swimmer and a water skier.
 He still swims every day on summer days.
 My mom is great in ceramic art, drawing and writing poems.
-At the age of 70, she published 2 poetry books.
-Third is on the way.
-They must have passed their genes on to me.

 (My dad, 60’s in the USA)

 (My mom’s first book is called Günışığı, meaning Daylight.
 Her second book is called Özlem, meaning Longing)

 —My brother Ali has thought me a lot about marketing, better than any school or company.